FREE Shipping on orders over $899

 What is Cholesterol and How is it Measured?

 Cholesterol is classified into two main types: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
-LDL is commonly known as "bad cholesterol" because it can build up in the arteries and form plaques, increasing the risk of heart disease.
+LDL is commonly known as "bad cholesterol" because it can build up in arteries and form plaque, increasing the risk of heart disease.
 On the other hand, HDL is known as "good cholesterol" because it helps remove excess cholesterol from the blood.

 Cardiovascular Risks Associated with High Cholesterol